healthchecks/healthchecks/templates/docs/self_hosted_configuration.md

 Specifies the request header to use for external authentication.
-If you use a reverse proxy that handles user authentication, and the reverse proxy can pass the authenticated user's email address in a HTTP request header, you can use this setting to integrate Healthchecks with it.
+If you use a reverse proxy that handles user authentication, and the reverse proxy can pass the authenticated user's email address in an HTTP request header, you can use this setting to integrate Healthchecks with it.

 When `REMOTE_USER_HEADER` is set, Healthchecks will: